Land, water and mitigating environmental impacts from pollution are key focus areas of our biodiversity work

 Our refineries are located next to waterways.
 Porvoo refinery is located close to natural habitats.
 Therefore our environmental monitoring is particularly systematic at the Porvoo refinery.

 Environmental monitoring is included in the requirements of our refineries' environmental permits.
-Ambient air quality is monitored in the vicinity of the Porvoo refinery by automatic monitoring stations.
-Groundwater monitoring takes place also at selected terminals and retail sites.
+Groundwater monitoring takes place at selected terminals and retail sites.

-In case of incidents, we rectify any damage to the environment without delay.
-Associated with normal operations, our refineries make impact assessments from time to time.
-At the Porvoo site, this is done also by finding out about the state of bioindicators, such as lichens and mosses.
+Associated with normal operations, our refineries make environmental impact assessments from time to time.
+At the Porvoo site, this is done also by monitoring the state of bioindicators, such as lichens and mosses.

 Preserved and protected areas near our refineries